davidosomething/dotfiles/vim/README.md

 - Neomake + local use of eslint, custom detection of .eslint, .scss-lint, etc.
 - Language emphasis: JavaScript, VimL, PHP, HTML, SCSS (but not exclusive)
+- Lazy loaded plugins and keybindings -- a brand new Vim instance opens in
+  <200ms (without plugins Vim takes around 100ms)
 - Lots more but you shouldn't use any of it unless you know what you're doing.

 ## Installation